-Since 2001, a major focus of SWE-LV has been to distribute scholarships for high school senior women who intend to major in engineering at their respective college or university.
+Since 2001 a major focus of SWE-LV has been to distribute scholarships for high school senior women who intend to major in engineering at their respective college or university.
 Scholarship funds are provided by area businesses and all of the work for administration of the program is provided by SWE volunteers.
 Applicants must must be females graduating from high school who reside in areas with [...]
 More

 The Robert Noyce Scholarship program, authorized under the National Science Foundation Authorization Act, seeks to encourage talented science, technology, engineering, and mathematics (STEM) majors to become elementary, middle, and high school teachers by offering tuition scholarships of $15,000 per year for up to two years.
 The scholarship will be awarded annually to qualified Trinity seniors [...]
 More

 To be considered for a scholarship award, your transcript and application must be received or postmarked by the deadlines noted above.
 Application review and scholarship award decisions will take place in November for spring terms and in May for fall terms.
 For grade verification, official transcripts must be sent by the educational institution(s) you last attend(ed) or requested through an [...]
 More

 Texas Space Grant Consortium and the Aviation and Space Foundation of Texas in partnership with the National Aeronautics and Space Administration have established this scholarship program in memory of the Space Shuttle Columbia astronauts.
 These seven men and women paid the ultimate sacrifice to expand the exploration of space and our knowledge of the world that we live in.